brendanheywood/moodle-local_cleanurls/README.md

 ----------------------
 URL's must always work, old and new.
 Old url's should be seamlessly upgraded to new url's where possible.

+Some url rewrites such as those involving a course shortcode or username instead of id's, maybe be brittle if your site allows these things to change, so these are optional.

 Speed is king
 -------------
 Speed is an integral part of the user experience.
 So we want to avoid things like 302 redirects, cache internally any expensive processing.
 If a url is never going to be seen by an end user, then avoid cleaning it.